caverac/agd-doc/tutorial.rst

 Running GaussPy
 ----------------
 With our GaussPy-friendly dataset, we can now run GaussPy.
-As in the simple example (Chaper 3), we begin by selecting a value of :math:`\alpha` to use in the decomposition.
+As in the :ref:`simple-example-tutorial`, we begin by selecting a value of :math:`\alpha` to use in the decomposition.
 In this case we will select :math:`\alpha=20` to begin with.
 As before, the important parameters to specify are:

 1. ``alpha1``: our choice for the value of :math:`\alpha`.